nguyenung/nodejs-learning/README.md

 > We learn nothing by being right.

-Build a awesome web application using Express Framework from scratch.
+Build a awesome online shop web application using Express Framework from scratch.

 The source code in this project is referenced from the course `NodeJS - The Complete Guide (MVC, REST APIs, GraphQL, Deno)` by Maximilian Schwarzmüller via Udemy.